What is tamari Japanese shoyu? Here’s how to use this soy sauce

 When soybeans ferment, they produce a tasty, dark red paste that’s known in Japanese cuisine as miso.

 During the ripening process, miso produces a protein-rich liquid, called tamari or “that which accumulates”.

 Tamari is mainly made in the Chūbu region of Japan.

-Tamari differs fromin the way it is made.
+Tamari differs from soy sauce in the way it’s made.

-There are also other types of soy that are popular in Japan including:
+There are also other types of shoyu soy sauces that are popular in Japan, including: